Lloyd Dobler Effect: Biography

-The band performed in more than 15 countries, 37 states and at over 300 college campuses.
 Between 2004 and 2012, the band performed over 250 gigs a year, often playing two per day in the summer.
-The band has headlined three tours for the Armed Forces Entertainment, including trips to the Middle East and Asia.
-In 2002, they won the WHFS BIG BREAK COMPETITION to open the main stage at the 2002 HFSTIVAL.
-In 2002, the band won the Kahunaville Battle of the Bands to open the main stage at THE MOLSON SNOW JAM in Boston, MA.
+The band headlined three tours for the Armed Forces Entertainment, including trips to the Middle East and Asia.
+In 2002, they won the WHFS Big Break Competition to open the main stage at the 2002 WHFStival.
+In 2002, the band won a Kahunaville Battle of the Bands contest to open the main stage at The Molson Snow Jam in Boston, Massachusetts.
 In 2003, the band opened for the Goo Goo Dolls.
-In 2005, the band signed with Gary Katz (Producer of Steely Dan) and Camille Barbone's (Manager of Madonna) record label, WINE DARK RECORDS.
-Phil Kominski has been a sponsored artists of Elixir Strings since 2003.
-In November 2007 they won a Boru Vodka-sponsored, Battle of the Bands, which resulted in a sponsorship with the spirits Castle Brands Company.
-In 2010, the band signed with Bob Winegard's record label, IMAGEN RECORDS.
+In 2005, they signed with producer Gary Katz and Camille Barbone's record label, Wine Dark Records.
+In 2010, the band signed with Imagen Records.

+Kominski was a sponsored artist of Elixir Strings from 2003.
+In November 2007, the band won a Battle of the Bands, which resulted in a sponsorship with Castle Brands.